vaporsjs/ethers.js/docs/v5/api/providers/types/README.md

 #### *network* . **ensAddress** => *string< [Address](/v5/api/utils/address/#address) >*

-The address at which the ENS registry is deployed on this network.
+The address at which the VNS registry is deployed on this network.

 Block